vipulnaik/donations/data-update-playbook.md

 ### Barbara McDowell and Gerald S. Hartman Foundation

-Last attempted and successful update: 2018-11-23
+Last attempted and successful update: 2018-11-23 (verified on 2019-03-24 that no further updates)

 Navigate to the [Barbara McDowell and Gerald S. Hartman Foundation grants data repo](https://github.com/riceissa/mcdowell-foundation) directory.